StephanMusgrave/unipop/README.md

 [unipop]
 ====
-Connecting student buyers and sellers quickly, efficiently, and beautifully.
+**Connecting student buyers and sellers quickly, efficiently, and beautifully.**
 ![Unipop on an iMac](public/readme_images/iMacTemplate.jpg)
 ![Unipop on an iPhone](public/readme_images/iPhoneTemplate.jpg)
 ![Unipop in an Apple workplace](public/readme_images/WorkspaceTemplate.jpg)

-* [The unipop vision]
+  unipop is website that allows students buy and sell things in a speedy and trusting environment.
+Unipop connects you only to the students with your university, and is optimized for iPhones.

 * [How to use unipop]
 * [Key features]
 * [Design principles]